while having fun

 Adjacent Angles Examples

-Following the video, there is additional additive angles practice with exercises and an adding and subtracting angles worksheet.
+Following the video, there is additional additive angles practice for 4th with interactive exercises and worksheet.
 The additive angles worksheet will have more examples of adjacent angles that have missing angle measurements.

 Transcript Additive Angles